 From this year nest patrol, 579 eggs of 33 nests were secured from illegal harvesting and natural predation by Wild boar (Sus scrofa) and lizard (Varanus salvator).
 These eggs were found on Beach Ujung Tamiang dan Pusung Cium.
 However, mostly from Ujung Tamiang.
-Of those total number, 330 eggs successfully hatched and currently are being raised in pool at Painted Terrapin Information Center before released back into wild.
-Basic morphometric data of these offspring have recorded in our database.
-So, we can monitor the growt in the long term.
+Of those total number, 330 eggs successfully hatched and currently are being raised in the pool at Painted Terrapin Information Center before released back into the wild.
+Basic morphometric data of these offspring have been recorded in our database.
+So, we can monitor the growth in the long term.

 Some eggs failed to hatch due to not being fertile or being eaten by ants when incubated in the hatchery.
 As of today, more than 3500 Painted terrapin (Batagur borneoensis) hatchlings have been released back into the wild since this program launched.